PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 To enable this, we will enable users to time-lock their NFTs (self-custodial) to project their NFTs directly into the game.
 Note that thanks to Paima being powered by a Sovereign Rollup architecture, this scheme isn't required for projecting L1 NFTs to L2s (if for example deploying a Paima game as a L3 on top of a L2 like Arbitrum)

-You can find more about this idea [here](https://github.com/dcSpark/projected-nft-whirlpool/)
+You can find more about the idea [in this github repo.](https://github.com/dcSpark/projected-nft-whirlpool/)

 ## Non-custodial L2s